nilp0inter/nilp0inter.github.io/_posts/2023-10-25-property-based-testing-retractions.md

 What is not part of the pattern is the following:

-* The extractor function is not necessarily a total function.
+* The retraction function is not necessarily a total function.
 That is, there may be values in the target set that cannot be extracted back into the source set.
 For example, if you try to decode with *b64decode* a string that is not a valid base64 encoded string, you will get an error.
-* The injector function is not necessarily the inverse of the extractor function.
-That is, if you apply the extractor function to a value and then apply the injector function to the result, you may not get back the original value.
+* The section function is not necessarily the inverse of the retraction function.
+That is, if you apply the retraction function to a value and then apply the section function to the result, you may not get back the original value.
 For example, if you try to encode with *b64encode* a string that is not a valid base64 encoded string, you will get a different string.